zbloss/feast-helm-charts/README.md

 This repo contains all Feast Helm charts and their configuration options.

 This repository contains multiple Helm charts.
 * Feast (root chart): The complete Helm chart containing all Feast components and dependencies.
-Most users will use this chart.
+Most users will use this chart, but can selectively enable/disable subcharts using the values.yaml file.
     * [Feast Core](charts/feast-core): The Feast Core (Registry) Helm chart only.
     * [Feast Serving](charts/feast-serving): The Feast Serving Helm chart only.
 For teams that only want to install Feast Serving to serve features online.
     * [Feast Job Service](charts/feast-jobservice): The Feast Job Service Helm chart.
 This chart installs the Feast Job Service which allows for the automatic management and execution of jobs.